jianlins/SmartAnno/docs/1_config_smartanno.md

 ```
 The first number is the vocabulary size, the 2nd is the dimension size.

+Additional [tranformer models](https://huggingface.co/transformers/) will be available soon.

 ## Configure UMLS API key
 We can use UMLS REST API to expand keywords by looking for synonyms.
 These keywords are used in the
 initial rule-based pre-annotator.

 Here is the instruction video about how to get an [UMLS API key (at 01:12 from the beginning)](https://www.nlm.nih.gov/research/umls/user_education/quick_tours/UTS-API/UTS_REST_API_Authentication.html)

+We can also leave it blank if we don't want to use UMLS.
 ___
 ### Configure SmartAnno
 With the information above, we are now able to configure SmartAnno: